 Now we understand what the core is and how beneficial a strong core can be.

-These core exercises listed below will strengthen your core muscles, including your abdominal muscles, back muscles and the muscles around the pelvis.
+These core exercises listed below will strengthen your core muscles.

 They’re involved in almost every movement in your body, and a strong core makes it easier to do many physical activities.

 - (1) https://www.acefitness.org/blog/3562/muscles-of-the-core